mojavelinux/gedit-source-code-browser/README.markdown

 1. Download this repository by clicking the Downloads button at the top of the github page or issue the following command in a terminal:

-    git clone git://github.com/Quixotix/gedit-source-code-browser.git
+    git clone -b asciidoc-outline-py3 --recursive git://github.com/mojavelinux/gedit-source-code-browser.git

-2. Copy the file `sourcecodebrowser.plugin` and the folder `sourcecodebrowser` to `~/.local/share/gedit/plugins/`.
+2. Copy (or symlink) the file `sourcecodebrowser.plugin` and the folder `sourcecodebrowser` to `~/.local/share/gedit/plugins/`.

 3. Restart Gedit.